alexrep/SimpleTodoTestApp/README.md

 Watch the video example (link below), clone this repo, and manage to make up the same app using this code.

+When you're done, fork this repo, commit your code and make a pull request to this repo.

 Required skills:
 - AngularJS
 - Underscore (a bit)